cta-observatory/protopipe/docs/contribute/gitrepo.rst

 - *High priority*, open issues that previously needed triage, but that have been recognized to be fatal or urgent,
 - *Low prioriy*, same but for issues related to non-urgent performance / non-fatal bugs,
-- *In progress*, pull-requests opened to solve either of the prioritized issues of this project (could be under review or stale),
+- *In progress*, pull-requests opened to solve either of the prioritised issues of this project (could be under review or stale),
 - *Done*, are closed issues or approved and merged pull-requests.